Roadwork/Roadwork-RL/docs/getting-started/linux.md

 ## Installation

-The following script can be utilized to install all the packages on an Ubuntu Distribution:
+The following script can be utilized to install all the packages on an Ubuntu Distribution.
+Execute this from the root directory.

 ```bash
 # 1. Installing Dependencies